bookofproofs/bookofproofs.github.io/_sources/history/19th-century/grassmann.md

 **Hermann Grassmann** is chiefly remembered for his development of a general calculus for vectors.

 ### Mathematical Profile (Excerpt):
-* Johanne and Justus had twelve children, Hermann being their third child.
-* Hermann's brother Robert also became a mathematician and the two collaborated on many projects.
-* When Hermann was young he was taught by his mother, who was a well educated woman.
-* Most of the mathematicians in this archive impressed their teachers from a young age, but surprisingly, despite having excellent educational opportunities in an educationally minded family, Hermann did not excel during his first few years at the Gymnasium.
 * Hermann did find pleasure in music and learnt to play the piano.
-* Having proved himself at least a very competent scholar, Hermann decided that he would study theology, and he went to Berlin in 1827 with his eldest brother to study at the University of Berlin.
 * In the Foreword of his Die Lineale Ausdehnungslehre, ein neuer Zweig der Mathematik Ⓣ(Linear extension theory, a new branch of mathematics) (1844) Grassmann described how he was led to these ideas starting around 1832.
 * In 1834 Grassmann took the theology examinations, at level one, set by the Lutheran Church Council of Stettin but although this might have been his first step towards becoming a minister in the Lutheran Church, instead he went to Berlin in the autumn of that year to take up an appointment as a mathematics teacher at the Gewerbeschule.
 * Grassmann only spent a year at the Gewerbeschule before a new opportunity arose back in his home town of Stettin.